ActivitySim/populationsim/docs/index.rst

 Introduction
 =============

-PopulationSim is an open platform for population synthesis.
+PopulationSim is an open platform for population synthesis and survey weighting.
 It emerged from Oregon DOT's desire to build a shared, open, platform that could be easily adapted for statewide, regional, and urban transportation planning needs.